libp2p/specs/webrtc/README.md

   words, who is able to write on an established WebRTC connection first? _A_ or _B_?

+- Instead of exchanging the TLS fingerprints once the Noise handshake finished, could one instead attach the fingerprints to the Noise handshake messages as additional payloads?
+That would reduce the overall connection establishment latency by one round trip.
+Would this schema be secure using the Noise XX handshake pattern?

 - On the server side, can one derive the TLS certificate in a deterministic way based on a node's libp2p private key?
 Benefit would be that a node only needs to persist the libp2p private key and not the TLS key material while still